 UK Short-Term Study Visa Success Rate

-What is the success rate for short-term study visa applications?
+What is the success rate for Short-Term Study visa applications?

 Common Refusal Reasons

-- Weak Home Ties: Insufficient evidence of reasons to return to home country
+- Weak Home Ties: Insufficient evidence of reasons to return to home country (job, family, property, ongoing studies)

-- Total cost: £990 (£214 visa fee + £776 IHS)
+- Total Home Office cost: £1,004 (£228 fee + £776 IHS)

 - Duration: 6-11 months for English language courses only